* This is the Professional Version. *

 Use of sunscreen: At least sun protection factor (SPF) 30 with broad-spectrum UVA/UVB protection, used as directed (ie, reapplied every 2 h and after swimming or sweating); should not be used to prolong sun exposure

-Basal cell carcinomas, the most common skin cancers, are particularly common among fair-skinned, sun-exposed people.
+Basal cell carcinomas, the most common skin cancers, are particularly common among fair-skinned people on sun-exposed skin.

 Consider the diagnosis with typical lesions (eg, shiny, slowly enlarging papule, often with a shiny, pearly border) and lesions that alternately crust and heal.